 NOTE: When possible, we try to duplicate channels to avoid having to reprogram radios whenever a new repeater comes up.
 As a couple examples, Ridgecrest and Reno are identical, Bishop and Sacramento are identical and Hollisterand Corning will be identical.

-Thanks to Tom, N6MVT of the CARLA Radio system for the help with the Oakland site and other assistance!
+Thanks to Tom, N6MVT of the CARLA Radio system and K6JKL for the help with the Oakland and Sonora sites and other assistance!

 This web page is designed for widescreen monitors at 1440 X 900.